 The end stage of glaucoma is referred to as absolute glaucoma.
 There is no functioning vision, the pupillary reflex is lost and the eye has a stony appearance.
 The condition is very painful and is treated by destructive processes.

-However, in normal tension glaucoma (NTG), IOP is in the normal range and this has led to other theories including vascular perfusion problems or an autoimmune component.
-Others have postulated that the optic nerve head is particularly sensitive in these patients, with damage occurring at much lower IOPs than in normal individuals.
-This could explain why these patients benefit from IOP-lowering medication.
+However, in normal-tension glaucoma (NTG), intraocular pressure is in the normal range and this has led to other theories including vascular perfusion problems or an autoimmune component.
+Others have postulated that the optic nerve head is particularly sensitive in these patients, with damage occurring at much lower intraocular pressures than in normal individuals.
+This could explain why these patients benefit from IOP-lowering medication .

 - Glaucoma is one of the most common eye conditions encountered in primary and secondary care.

 - If glaucoma is completely untreated, progression to severe sight impairment typically takes 25-70 years from onset.
-Patients of African ethnicity are significantly more likely to become blind.
+Patients of African ethnicity are significantly more likely to become blind[2, 3] .

 - Positive family history: incidence increases x 2-4 for those with an affected sibling.

 - Ethnicity: some ethnic groups have increased incidence of glaucoma.
-People of East Asian and Inuit ethnicity have an increased incidence of open-angle glaucoma (20-40 times in the Inuit).
-People of African descent are three times more likely to develop closed-angle glaucoma.
+People of East Asian and Inuit ethnicity have an increased incidence of closed-angle glaucoma (20-40 times in the Inuit), but a low incidence of open-angle glaucoma .
+People of African descent are three times more likely to develop open-angle glaucoma .